sk3007/KitaHack2025/README.md

 * **Android Studio:** The official IDE for Android development.
 You can download it from [here](https://developer.android.com/studio).
 (Latest stable version recommended).
 * **Android SDK:** Make sure you have the necessary Android SDK Platforms installed through the Android Studio SDK Manager.
 This project requires SDK version **[30]** or higher. *(Please update this value to match your project's actual minSdkVersion)*.
+* ""Android AGP:""Potential AGP Incompatibility- If you encounter an error about incompatible Android Gradle Plugin (e.g., AGP 8.9.1), try downgrading the AGP version in your project's top-level build.gradle file to the latest supported version.

 ## Getting Started